-Depending on the scale of developments existing trees can often provide opportunities to enhance the existing arboricultural resource of a site by bringing it into good management or by putting in place remedial measures e.g., soil amelioration.
+Depending on the scale of developments existing trees can often provide opportunities to enhance the existing arboricultural resource of a site by bringing it into good management or by putting in place remedial measures e.g. soil amelioration.

 Appropriately designed new tree planting is extremely important in maintaining healthy and sustainable tree populations.
 For the reasons highlighted, new trees can bring many benefits to new developments.
-It is critical to the establishment of new tree planting that the locations, species and specification of new trees are appropriate.
-Subsequently, the sourcing of high-quality stock, suitable planting and the provision of post-planting maintenance are essential to allow new trees to establish and mature over time.
+It is critical to the establishment of new tree planting that the locations, species and specification of new trees is appropriate.
+Subsequently the sourcing of high-quality stock, suitable planting and the provision of post planting maintenance are essential to allow new trees to establish and to allow them to mature.